-Know When Buying Firewood
+Stacked vs Loose Volume: What You Need to Know When Buying Firewood

 An Overview: Loose vs Stacked Volume

-Taking data from the Wood Fuels Handbook on the Conversion Principles from the Food and Agriculture Organisation of the United Nations, there are some guidelines to follow to help work out the conversions between stacked and loose fill volumes:
+According to data from the Wood Fuels Handbook published by the Food and Agriculture Organisation of the United Nations, this is the method to help work out the conversion between stacked and loose-filled volumes: 1m3 stacked volume (crate) = 1.67m3 loose fill volume.

 Certainly Wood Firewood Conversions